javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 ![chrome](chrome.png)

-The exact message you see will depend on your version of Chrome.
+The exact look of developer tools depends on your version of Chrome.
 It changes from time to time, but should be similar.

 - Here we can see the red-colored error message.
 In this case the script contains an unknown "lalala" command.
 - On the right, there is a clickable link to the source `bug.html:12` with the line number where the error has occured.